How Long Does Hot Sauce Last? storage guide

 Hot sauce shelf life depends on multiple factors including ingredient composition, preservation methods, storage conditions, and whether the bottle has been opened.
 Understanding these variables helps you maximize freshness while ensuring food safety.

 The combination of vinegar's acidity, salt's preservation properties, and capsaicin's natural antimicrobial effects makes hot sauce remarkably stable compared to other condiments.
 However, not all hot sauces are created equal when it comes to longevity.
-Let's explore the science behind hot sauce preservation techniques and practical storage strategies.
+Let's explore how different preservation techniques affect shelf life and what storage strategies work best.

 Hot Sauce Shelf Life: Complete Timeline by Type